LizardFromStateFarm/Kuboard/docs/ARCHITECTURE_OVERVIEW.md

 - `kuboard_get_namespaces` - Fetch all namespaces in the cluster
 - `kuboard_get_pods` - Fetch all pods in the cluster
 - `kuboard_get_deployments` - Fetch all deployments in the cluster
+- `kuboard_get_deployment` - Fetch single deployment by name and namespace
+- `kuboard_get_replicasets` - Fetch all ReplicaSets in the cluster
+- `kuboard_get_replicaset` - Fetch single ReplicaSet by name and namespace
+- `kuboard_get_statefulsets` - Fetch all StatefulSets in the cluster
+- `kuboard_get_statefulset` - Fetch single StatefulSet by name and namespace
+- `kuboard_get_daemonsets` - Fetch all DaemonSets in the cluster
+- `kuboard_get_daemonset` - Fetch single DaemonSet by name and namespace
+- `kuboard_get_cronjobs` - Fetch all CronJobs in the cluster
+- `kuboard_get_cronjob` - Fetch single CronJob by name and namespace
 - `kuboard_get_services` - Fetch all services in the cluster
+- `kuboard_get_service` - Fetch single service by name and namespace
+- `kuboard_get_service_endpoints` - Fetch service endpoints
 - `kuboard_get_configmaps` - Fetch all ConfigMaps in the cluster
 - `kuboard_get_secrets` - Fetch all Secrets in the cluster
 - `kuboard_get_custom_resources` - Fetch custom resources (CRDs) in the cluster